SwissBorg/web-challenge/README.md

 ### How to run the mock data HTTP server?

-0. Prerequisites: node.js & yarn.
+0. Prerequisites: node.js & pnpm.
-1. Run `yarn install` to install all dependencies (tested with yarn v1.22.19)
+1. Run `pnpm install` to install all dependencies (tested with pnpm v10.0.0)
-2. Run `yarn start` to start the server (tested with node.js v16.17.0)
+2. Run `pnpm start` to start the server (tested with node.js v22.13.1)
 3. For API documentation (swagger), open http://localhost:8080/api-docs in your browser.

 ### The task